Reese Witherspoon Slips Back Into Elle Woods' Wardrobe From Legally Blonde

 No outfit is complete without shoes and, fortunately for Witherspoon, she still has rows and rows of Elle's, including two sets of fuzzy slippers and a handful of various pink heels and sandals.

-Not only does Witherspoon still have the wardrobe, but she also still has the lingo.
-"Whoever said orange was the new pink was seriously disturbed!" she tweeted to a fan who shared images of the try-on session.
+The snaps resurfaced this week and caught the attention of even Witherspoon herself.
+"Whoever said orange was the new pink was seriously disturbed!" she tweeted to a fan who shared the old images of the try-on session.

 While the star looks exactly the same as she did the first time she acted in the outfits, she's reminded of time's passage by her 17-year-old daughter, Ava Phillippe, who had just celebrated her first birthday when they were shooting.